-Household survey data shows that total household of the subunit area is 7,868 and population is 32,260.
+Household survey data shows that the total household of the subunit area is 7,868 and the population is 32,260.
 The average household size is 4.1.
-Out of total population about 35%-40% households live below poverty level.
-Out of total population male is (53%) and female (47%), who are living in 24 villages within the subunit-2 area.
-The average literacy rate of population of 5 years and above in the subunit area is 84% (and illiterate is 16%) which is much higher than the national average of 56.8%.
-The survey data show that out of total households, 7% households are female headed, who are widow, separated, live with disabled husband and survive with their own income.
-A number of Income Generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female headed households among other by job creation under LCS.
+Out of the total population, about 35%-40% of households live below the poverty level.
+Out of the total population, the male is (53%) and female (47%), who are living in 24 villages within the subunit-2 area.
+The average literacy rate of a population of 5 years and above in the subunit area is 84% (and illiterate is 16%) which is much higher than the national average of 56.8%.
+The survey data show that out of total households, 7% of households are female-headed, who are widows, separated, live with a disabled husband, and survive with their own income.
+A number of Income Generating Activities have been elaborated that will improve the socio-economic condition of the destitute and female-headed households among others by job creation under LCS.
 The cost of the training program for Income Generation Activities and Gender is estimated at about Tk.
 15 lac.

 WMO formation and development